Top

 Marital Property

-If you and your spouse were married for at least 25 years, which is considered a long-term marriage, the court can categorize your property as marital property even if you had it before you got married and brought it into the marriage.
+If you and your spouse were married for at least 25 years, considered a long-term marriage, the court can categorize your property as marital property even if you had it before you got married and brought it into the marriage.

 Marital property can include: